markgemmill/conficus/docs/docs/index.md

 `conficus` is a python ini configuration utility.
-It reads ini-based configuration files into a python dict. `conficus` provides automatic coercing of values (e.g. str -> int), nested sections, easy access and section inheritence.
+It reads ini-based configuration files into a python dict. `conficus` provides automatic coercing of values (e.g. str -> int), nested sections, easy access and section inheritance.

 ### Installation